The true meaning of “I’m broke.”

 http://tiny.cc/v2qpwz

-Cervantes’ was warning us to not ever trust and rely on one thing.
+Cervantes’ was warning us not to ever trust and rely on one thing.
 You can hide all your money and savings in a mattress, and have a fire, and instantly it’s all gone.
-You can put all your money on a “sure thing’ and lose a bet and it’s gone.
-Like me, you can pour it all in an investment and wait for the payday and the stock market could crash, or be caught up in a bad investment firm and have it all taken away from you.
+You can put all your money on a “sure thing’ and lose a bet, and it’s gone.
+Like me, you can pour it all into an investment and wait for the payday.
+However, the stock market could crash.
+You might also be caught up in a bad investment firm and have it all taken away from you.

-55-63% of Americans live paycheck to paycheck and on one unfortunate day lose their job and not find one soon enough and could be homeless in an instant.
+55-63% of Americans live paycheck to paycheck.
+On one unfortunate day, they might lose their job and not find one soon enough.
+This could lead to homelessness in an instant.

 I want to make an impact on my community and hopefully spread the desire to others, so we all work together to leave this world a better place.